fluidself/fluidself.org/_books/philosophy/the-art-of-living.md

 **Our Duties Are Revealed by Our Relations with-One Another**

 Our duties naturally emerge from such fundamental relations as our families, neighborhoods, workplaces, our state or nation.
-Make it your regular habit to consider your roles--parent, child, neighbor, citizen, leader--and the natural duties that arise from them.
+Make it your regular habit to consider your roles—parent, child, neighbor, citizen, leader—and the natural duties that arise from them.
 Once you know who you are and to whom you are linked, you will know what to do.
 When you are faithfully occupied with performing the acts of a wise and decent person, seeking to conform your intentions and acts to the divine will, you do not feel victimized by the words or deeds of others.
 At worst, those words and deeds will seem amusing or pitiable.

 **The Essence of Faithfulness**